 - Q: Can I fly if I am in a wheelchair?

-- A: You must be ambulatory in order to fly with the ability to walk on and off the aircraft with minimal or no assistance.
+- A: All passengers travelling with Harbour Air must be ambulatory in order to fly.
+A mobility assistance device, such as a wheelchair or cane, may be used by a passenger to get from the terminal to the aircraft, however, passengers must have the ability to walk on and off the aircraft with minimal or no assistance.

 - Q: Can I charter a private aircraft?

 - A: If you wish to charter an aircraft, our Charter department will be able to help you.
 For more information, please see Charters

 - Q: Where can I rent a car?

 - A: Budget-Rent-a-Car and National Car Rental are our transportation partners.
 When you make a flight reservation, allow one of our agents to book a rental car for you at the same time.
 We've negotiated great rates just for you!